 Break up your walk along the popular Bow River Pathway with a picnic lunch in Prince’s Island Park.
 The island’s elegant River Café Restaurant packs picnic baskets, from June to September, full of house-made goodies.
 Grab one and find a patch of grass or sun-warmed riverbank rock to enjoy a sandwich of cured meat and house-churned butter on freshly baked sourdough.
 Snack on cheese and crackers, vegetables and red lentil hummus and finish off with seasonal fruit.
 Come back in the evening to experience the restaurant’s constantly changing six-course tasting menu.

 Native Tongues’ interpretation of Mexican street tacos is impressively authentic.
 Staff at the downtown restaurant start the day by grinding imported Mexican corn to make fresh tortillas.
-These form the base for individual tacos of beef, pork or mushrooms topped with cilantro and served with salsa roja and verde.
+These form the base for individual tacos of beef, pork, chicken, chorizo, beans or mushrooms topped with cilantro and served with salsa roja and verde.
 For the full experience, order one of the larger charcoal-grilled dishes—the slow-roasted lamb neck is a favourite— served family-style with a basket of tortillas and all the fixings needed to build your own tacos.
-Finish with The Giantess, a cocktail featuring tequila, amaretto, cardamom honey and lavender or a house-made doña (doughnut) for dessert.
+Finish with the Mezcalgarita or a house-made doña (doughnut) for dessert.

 Located in trendy Bridgeland, Shiki Menya will only serve about 150 bowls of the city’s best ramen every day before its homemade broth runs out.
 Go for an early lunch to guarantee a delicious new-school or classic bowl of steaming noodles, pork belly, egg and flavourful pork broth.

-In two short years, Ten Foot Henry has become a towering fixture on Calgary’s restaurant scene.
-The vegetable-focused menu features chargrilled carrots with salsa verde, avocado, pistachio and crispy capers, and roasted beets with feta, hazelnut dukkah, lemon vinegar and dill.
+Since it opened in 2016, Ten Foot Henry has become a towering fixture on Calgary’s restaurant scene.
+The vegetable-focused menu features roasted broccoli with sauce mornay and spicy ketchup, and marinated beets with avocado, citrus, toasted seeds and chipotle.

 “Having people from around the globe and locals who like to travel makes it easier to bring in new concepts, new ingredients and new ideas.
 Right now, I feel like anything is possible in [Calgary] and that’s a pretty great feeling.” —Chef Rodrigo Rodas, Native Tongues